khulnasoft-lab/design.khulnasoft.com/contents/components/banner.md

 #### Container

 Use a container to bound the banner within the page or page section.
-This is important for dismissable elements as it gives the banner a temporal visual affordance, indicating to users that this component is not permanent.
+This is important for dismissible elements as it gives the banner a temporal visual affordance, indicating to users that this component is not permanent.

 #### Dismiss action